-Views of BOD on system to reduce Operational Risk:
+Views of BoD on system to reduce Operational Risk:

-The responsibility of mitigating the operational risk of the Bank lies with Internal Control & Compliance Division under the guidance of Audit Committee of the Board.
-The audit committee delivers policies and directions from time to time to keep the operating efficiency of the Bank up to the mark.
+The responsibility of mitigating the operational risk of the Bank lies with Risk Management Division under the guidance of Board Risk Management Committee.
+The Board Risk Management Committee delivers policies and directions from time to time to keep the operating efficiency of the Bank up to the mark.